Khroxx/videoflix/README.md

 python manage.py rqworker default
 ```

-1. run a summary of all tests using pytest:
+1. open another terminal in env and run a summary of all tests using pytest:
 ```bash
 pytest -s
 ```